 - A three-day cable car and Muni passport (good for reaching most attractions within San Fran’s city limits)

 - Admission to the California Academy of Sciences

 - A Blue & Gold Fleet San Francisco Bay Adventure, which showcases the city’s skyline, history, and the natural environment of the bay (including, potentially, sea lions and whales)

-- Admission to the Aquarium of the Bay (at Pier 39) or the Monterey Bay Aquarium, about two hours south of San Francisco
+- Admission to the Aquarium of the Bay (at Pier 39 in the Fisherman’s Wharf district)

-- Admission to the de Young Museum and Legion of Honor Museum (two art museums) or the Exploratorium (a science museum)
+- Admission to the San Francisco Museum of Modern Art (SFMOMA, a top-rated art museum) or the Exploratorium (a science museum)

-CityPASS really came on in handy on my trip to San Francisco – especially the transit component, as I used public transit heavily in town and would have shelled out $40 for a seven-day pass at full price.
-I didn’t have time to take advantage of the Blue & Gold Fleet Adventure opportunity, and it’s a shame that the Monterey Bay Aquarium (regarded as one of the world’s best) was so far away, but I otherwise found San Francisco CityPASS to be a great value.
+CityPASS really came on in handy on my first trip to San Francisco – especially the transit component, as I used public transit heavily in town and would have shelled out $40 for a transit pass at full price.
+(At that time, the cable car and Muni passport lasted seven days; it’s since been shortened to three.)
+I didn’t have time to take advantage of the Blue & Gold Fleet Adventure opportunity, but I otherwise found San Francisco CityPASS to be a great value.

 Go San Francisco Card

 Trying to pack as many San Francisco attractions as possible into the few days you have in town?
 Pick up a GO San Francisco Card from Smart Destinations.
 Unlike CityPASS, which gives you as much time as you need to hit a handful of included attractions, the GO San Francisco Card challenges you to reach as many destinations as possible within a strict time-frame.